MichalOpoka/ecfr/cfr/title-33-Navigation-Navigable-Waters/chapter-II-Corps-Engineers-Department-Army-Department-Defense/part-222-Engineering-Design/section-222.6.md

 (1) Quantity, time and area distribution, and reference source of depth-area-duration data of spillway design storm precipitation (point precipitation if applicable).

-(2) Maximum design flood inflow hydrograph including loss rates (initial and average for design flood conditions) and time of runoff concentration of reservior watershed (peak inflow only when applicable).
+(2) Maximum design flood inflow hydrograph including loss rates (initial and average for design flood conditions) and time of runoff concentration of reservoir watershed (peak inflow only when applicable).

 (3) Maximum design flood outflow hydrograph (maximum outflow only when applicable).

 (4) Discharge-frequency relationship, preferably at damsite, including estimated frequency of spillway design flood for small dams, when appropriate.

-(5) Reservior area and storage capacity versus water surface elevation (table or curves).
+(5) Reservoir area and storage capacity versus water surface elevation (table or curves).

 (6) Rating curves (free flow and partial gate openings) for all discharge facilities contributing to the maximum design flood outflow hydrograph.
 Also a composite-rating of all contributing facilities, if appropriate.

 (7) Tailwater rating curve immediately below damsite including elevation corresponding to maximum design flood discharge and approximate nondamaging channel capacity.

-(8) Hydrologic map of watershed above damsite including reservior area, watercourse, elevation contours, and principal stream-flow and precipitation gaging stations.
+(8) Hydrologic map of watershed above damsite including reservoir area, watercourse, elevation contours, and principal stream-flow and precipitation gaging stations.

 b. *Stability and Stress Analysis* of the dam, spillway and appurtenant structures and features including the assumed properties of materials and all pertinent applied loads.

 c. *Seepage and Settlement Analyses.* The determination of distribution, direction and magnitude of seepage forces and the design and construction measures for their control.
 Settlement estimates and steps adopted to compensate for total settlement and to minimize differential settlements.

 Appendix II to App.
-D to § 222.6 - Inspection Items
+D to § 222.6—Inspection Items

 This appendix provides guidance for performing field inspections and may serve as the basis for developing a detailed checklist for each dam.